sakuli/sakuli.github.io/content/docs/writing-tests/100_native-testing/100_screenshot-based.md

 title: Screenshot based Testing
 ---

-A lot of end-to-end scenarios exceed the borders of your browser and the capabilities of your webdriver.
+A lot of end-to-end scenarios exceed the capabilities of browsers and webdrivers.
 This might include common use-cases like a drag and drop from the host system to a webpage or exporting a report into a spreadsheet or pdf-format.
 In these cases, your web-based tests can be extended to also validate behaviour and invoke interactions outside the browser, all within a single test.

 Of course, you can also use Sakuli’s native testing power on its own, e.g. rich-client testing of SAP, Office or proprietary software systems.
 Sakuli accomplishes its native capabilities by scanning the whole screen (or a dedicated region) on a stand-alone computer or in headless container screens, searching for provided image patterns.

-Screenshot based actions are relying on an abstract `Region` class, which represent an abstract region on the desktop.
+Screenshot based actions are relying on an abstract `Region` class, which represents an abstract region on the desktop.
 When creating a new instance without parameters, a `Region` spans over the whole desktop.
 But, it is also possible to create new regions by specifying `left`, `top`, `width` and `height` parameters.